Thursday, August 31, 2006

 I’m in a crowd full of people, and I’ve been lonely when I’m asleep.
 So he can

-, came my stubborn rebuttal.
+be lonely, came my stubborn rebuttal.
 I gently rubbed his belly and admired

 the big, soft eyes that gazed up at me.